Singles holidays in March

 Beach breaks for singles

-However early spring arrives in the UK, it’s not sunbathing weather.
+However early spring arrives in the UK, it’s still not sunbathing weather.
 But on the Thai island of Koh Samui, you can guarantee the sun will be shining.
 If you want more than just a chance to relax on the sand, the island offers elephant trekking, hiking and mountain biking, while a stay at Kamalaya retreat promises to help you reach your spiritual goals too.
 With communal dinner tables to help solo travellers mix as well as plenty of privacy if you prefer, it’s a great option for singles.

 Sri Lanka has its own share of gorgeous beach to go with its ancient culture.
 Perfect if you’re looking for day trips to break up the sunbathing, especially Beruwala where you can visit the Pinnawela Elephant Orphanage and see the island’s first Muslim settlement, dating back to the 11th century.
 Or how about the world’s only hollow Buddha shrine at Kalutara?
 No single supplements, the option to go all-inclusive and beachfront destinations mean solo travellers will love the hotel collection from Mercury Holidays.